rolux/gtamaplib-vc/README.md

 ## Optimizer

-The general idea is to use the `find_camera` results from **gtamaplib** to initialize a `least_squares` optimizer, which runs along a predefined chain of cameras and performs a local pass, followed by a global pass.
+The general idea is to use the `find_camera` results from **gtamaplib** to initialize a `least_squares` optimizer, which runs along a predefined chain of cameras and, for each stage, performs a local pass followed by a global pass.

 The optimizer chain lives in `optimizer/`: